-Recently, the CFTC and SEC have stepped up enforcement actions to prevent these market manipulation schemes.
+Recently, the CFTC and SEC have stepped up enforcement actions to prevent market manipulation schemes.
 The SEC defines manipulation as “intentional conduct designed to deceive investors by controlling or artificially affecting the [trading] market[s].”
-According to the SEC, common manipulation schemes include:
+Common manipulation schemes include:

 - spreading false or misleading information;